kioxia-jp/aisaq-diskann/README.md

 8. Dynamic PQ vectors read cache - A dynamic page level read cache of PQ vectors, managed per-thread using LRU eviction policy.
 9. Support older version of AiSAQ index (deprecated).

-### Notes
-- When one or more AiSAQ features are selected for build, only AiSAQ index is being built.
-When none, non-AiSAQ index is being built.
-- There is no conversion tool from non-AiSAQ index to AiSAQ index.
-- Search in non-AiSAQ mode using an AiSAQ index is supported.
-- A private case in which all PQ vectors are stored inline is similar to the older version of AiSAQ index (deprecated).

 The usage of our additional AiSAQ indices is described below:

 - [Commandline interface for building and search SSD-based AiSAQ indices](workflows/AiSAQ_index.md)